wp-pwa/saturn-theme/README.md

 npm start
 ```

 The first time, it will ask you for your details like package name, description, github repository and so on.
+Then it will ask you for the service you want to run.

 ---